Musicalink/CPool_2018/Rushs/README.md

 # All Days

-Here's my work for the 12 days of pools.
+Here's my work for the 2 rushs and the stumper.

 # Marks